cimm/papercal/README.md

 ## Acknowledgement

 A good chunk of the code is inspired on the official [Paperd.Ink Library for Arduino](https://github.com/paperdink/PaperdInk-Library).
+Besides the libraries above, it also includes a copy of the [TinyXML2](https://github.com/leethomason/tinyxml2) parser.